 The main draw is the endless torii gates on the trails, and for many visitors, a sense of redundancy might set in before getting to the top.
 Conversely, the subtle differences and details–and just general sense of calm–are what constantly draw us to Fushimi Inari.

-As far as when to visit, based on our pre-trip research, there are only a few bad times to go: Hatsumōde (the first Shinto shrine visit of the Japanese New Year), national holidays, and the hottest months of summer.
+As far as when to visit, there are only a few bad times to go: Hatsumōde (the first Shinto shrine visit of the Japanese New Year), national holidays, and the hottest months of summer.
 The former two are bad options because of crowds, whereas the latter is because the humidity makes the hike unbearable.

 If you’re looking to avoid crowds, doing something else first and saving Fushimi Inari for later in the day or evening is probably a better approach.